 2) Option for addressing this issue: streamline, minimize, or eliminate “dual/separate-reporting”

 Regulatory.
-Recommend that the Commission designate other organization(s) to receive VMS information (e.g. FMCs, VMS software service providers, or MCSP), similar to the way FFA VMS positions work currently.
+Recommend that the Commission designate other organization(s) through which it may receive VMS information (e.g. CCM’s FMCs, their VMS software service providers, or their MCSP), similar to the way FFA VMS positions work currently.
 This recommendation is made in accordance with Article 24(8) of the Convention (highlighted below).

 Convention text, Article 24: